Millard Fillmore Biography

 In 1828, citizens of Erie County, New York, elected Fillmore to represent them in the New York State Assembly.
 A member of the Anti-Masonic Party, he served three consecutive one-year terms in Albany from 1829 to 1831.

 In 1832, voters in New York’s 32nd Congressional District elected Fillmore to a seat in the U.S. House of Representatives.
-He served one term in the 23rd Congress from March 4, 1833 to March 4, 1835, during the fifth and sixth years of Andrew Jackson’s presidency.
+He served one term in the 23rd Congress from March 4, 1833 to March 4, 1835, during the fifth and sixth years of the presidency of Andrew Jackson.
 Fillmore lost his seat in the 1834 congressional election, but he reclaimed it in 1836.
 After losing his seat, Fillmore returned to Buffalo and opened a successful law practice with Nathan K. Hall.
 Fillmore also joined the emerging Whig Party, and voters re-elected him to Congress in 1836.
 Subsequently re-elected twice more, Fillmore served in the 25th through the 27th Congresses from March 4, 1837 to March 4, 1843.

 Fillmore did not seek reelection in 1842.
 Instead, he returned to Buffalo and immersed himself in his thriving law practice.
 He also began lobbying to secure the Whig Party’s vice-presidential nomination in 1844.
 When that opportunity did not materialize, he reluctantly accepted the party’s nomination as their candidate for Governor of New York.
 In the 1844 election, Democrat Silas Wright defeated Fillmore in a close race.
 Following his defeat, Fillmore wrote to Whig Party luminary Henry Clay, maintaining that he had “no regrets” because he had not solicited the nomination.
 In his letter to Clay, Fillmore blamed his loss on abolitionists and Catholics.